RU09342/lab-1-intro-to-git-c-and-msp430-ambrosen8/Assignment/README.md

 Assignment includes two files math.h and math.c:

+##math.h

- * math.h consists of a prebuilt header file to be used in math.c
+This file consists of a prebuilt header file to be used in math.c

+##math.c

+This file is used to create the main function behind the calculator.
+The function consists of 3 inputs (num1, num2, and Operator), while returning the output (result).

+ . num1 - integer value
+ . num2 - integer value
+ .
+Operator - character value
+ . result - integer value

- * math.c contains a switch case statement that defines a series of calculator commands.
-If an incorrect operator is used an error message will be displayed.
+This file consists of a switch case statement that defines a series of calculator commands.